-We thank all those who prepared and proof read the material with special thanks to Nurse Specialists Norma O' Shaughnessy (Temple Street), Laura Andrews (Crumlin), Helen Fitzgerald (Tallaght) and Dietitians Shirley Beattie (Cork), Grainne Mallon (Tallaght) and Cathy Monaghan (Temple Street).
+We thank all those who prepared and proof read the material with special thanks to Nurse Specialists Norma O'Shaughnessy and Fiona Corcoran (Temple Street), Laura Andrews, Aisling Egan (Crumlin), Helen Fitzgerald (Tallaght), Claire Maye (Sligo) and Roisin Meleady (Portiuncula), Dietitians Shirley Beattie (Cork), Grainne Mallon (Tallaght) and Cathy Monaghan (Temple Street).

-We also thank Siobhan Horkan, Programme Manager for Paediatrics, RCPI as well as Margaret Humphreys and the team of the National Clinical Advisor for the prevention and management of chronic disease who provided the project management and funding of this initiative.
+We also thank Siobhán Horkan, Programme Manager for Paediatrics, RCPI, Jacqueline de Lacy (Programme Manager, National Clinical Programme for Paediatrics and Neonatology, HSE), Margaret Humphreys and the team of the National Clinical Advisory Group for the Prevention and Management of Chronic Disease all of whom provided project management and funding for this initiative.